Husam-AbuZina/Learning-OOP-and-Design-Patterns/OOP-Principles.md

 - Make large and complex code bases more efficient and manageable
 - Teams working from the same code base will benefit from existing well-written classes
 - Java in particular enforces OOP, which creates good habits (but may be challenging for beginners)

+# Definitions of OOP concepts

+## 1. Abstraction
+- Abstraction aims to hide complexity from users and show them only relevant information.
+For example, if you’re driving a car, you don’t need to know about its internal workings.

+### Abstraction in Java
+- Hides the underlying complexity of data
+- Helps avoid repetitive code
+- Presents only the signature of internal functionality
+- Gives flexibility to programmers to change the implementation of abstract behavior
+- Partial abstraction (0-100%) can be achieved with abstract classes
+- Total abstraction (100%) can be achieved with interfaces

+### Abstract classes
+An abstract class is a superclass (parent class) that cannot be instantiated.
+To create a new object, you need to instantiate one of its child classes.
+Abstract classes can have both abstract and concrete methods.
+Abstract methods contain only the method signature, while concrete methods declare the method body as well.
+Abstract classes are defined with the abstract keyword.

+### Interfaces
+An interface is a 100% abstract class.
+It can only have static, final, and public fields and abstract methods.
+It’s frequently referred to as a blueprint of a class as well.
+Java interfaces allow you to implement multiple inheritances in your code, as a class can implement any number of interfaces.
+Classes can access an interface with the implements keyword.

 ### Notes:
 - This Article is Quoted from RAYGUN, But i try to summarize it as much as posssible for fellow GitHub Friends.
 - You Can Find the Original Article On: [RAYGUN](https://raygun.com/blog/oop-concepts-java/#composition)